A Conversation With the Chancellor

 Professor Amy E. Herr’s research group aims to create tiny “stethoscopes for cells” to measure disease biomarkers in individual human cells.
 She manages the interdisciplinary research group’s work on designing these microanalytical tools and applying the tools in close collaboration with physicians.
 Through both knowledge and clinical translation, Herr seeks to advance engineering to benefit humanity.
 Complementing her academic research is a third prong of translation: entrepreneurship.
 By leading the pioneering Bakar Fellows program and the new Bakar BioEnginuity Hub, Professor Herr aims to accelerate translation of discoveries by UC Berkeley’s faculty and scholars.

-Rich Lyons’s research and teaching expertise is in international economics/finance and his top applied interest is the “how and why” of setting strong institutional cultures.
-He is the former dean of the Haas School where he currently holds the William and Janet Cronk Chair in Innovative Leadership.
-Prior to serving as dean he was the Chief Learning Officer at Goldman Sachs.
+Rich Lyons’s research and teaching expertise centers on international economics and finance.
+His top applied interest is the “how and why” of setting strong institutional cultures.
+Lyons is the former dean of Berkeley Haas where he currently holds the William and Janet Cronk Chair in Innovative Leadership.
+Prior to serving as dean he was the chief learning officer at Goldman Sachs.
 He received his B.S. with highest honors from UC Berkeley (business) and Ph.D. from MIT (economics).
-Before (re)joining Berkeley, Rich was on the faculty at Columbia University for six years.
+Before (re)joining Berkeley, Lyons served on the faculty at Columbia University for six years.

 Dr. Tara deBoer received her Ph.D. in Chemistry & Biochemistry from the University of California, Santa Cruz in 2015.
 She has nearly a decade of experience utilizing synthetic chemistry and biochemistry to overcome technological hurdles with an emphasis on addressing unmet medical needs.
 In 2015 she joined the Consortium for Drug-Resistant Gram-Negative Pathogen Detection at UC Berkeley as a postdoctoral researcher in the Department of Bioengineering.
 She was awarded a supplemental National Institutes of Health (NIAID) fellowship to develop the core technology that inspired the inception of BioAmp Diagnostics.